Lie Algebroid Invariants for Subgeometry: Invariants

 We use this isomorphism to transfer the orientation of $M$ to an orientation of $(E/{\mathfrak h})|_x$.
 It remains to show that this orientation is independent of the choices of $m \in M$ and $g \in G$.
 Indeed, suppose that ${\mathfrak g}_m={\mathfrak g}_{m'}$ and $\Adjoint_{g'}({\mathfrak g}_{m_0})= {\mathfrak g}_{m'}$, for some $m' \in M$ and $g' \in G$.
 Then $\Adjoint_{g'}({\mathfrak g}_{m_0})={\mathfrak g}_m$ and so $\Adjoint_{k}({\mathfrak g}_{m_0})={\mathfrak g}_{m_0}$, where $k=g'g^{-1}$.
 Since $G_{m_0} $ is connected, this implies $kG_{m_0}k^{-1}=G_{m_0}$, i.e., $k \in N_G(G_{m_0})=G_{m_0}$.
 With our new choices the isomorphism in \eqref{code} is replaced by the composite Because $k \in G_{m_0}$, this composite coincides with the composite

-where $TL_k$ is the tangent lift of $L_k(n):=k \cdot n$, $n \in M$.
+where \looseness=1 $TL_k$ is the tangent lift of $L_k(n):=k \cdot n$, $n \in M$.
 As the action of $G$ on $M$ is orientation-preserving, whether we declare an orientation on $(E/{\mathfrak h})|_x$ using the isomorphism \eqref{code} or \eqref{hoppy} therefore makes no difference.
-The claims made regarding this orientation follow by construction. \end{proof}
+The claims made regarding this orientation follow by construc\-tion. \end{proof}

-\subsection{The globalisation of $A(f)^2$}
+\subsection{The globalisation of $\boldsymbol{A(f)^2}$}